PeterMwendia/PLC-Programming-with-Ladder-Logic-Mini-Project/README.md

 # PLC-Programming-with-Ladder-Logic-Mini-Project
 PLC Programming with Ladder Logic for Cyber-Physical Systems Security.

-I apologize for the oversight.
-Here's the complete README content in proper Markdown format:

 ## Project Description

 This repository contains the code and documentation for Mini Project #2 in the **CS 6263/ECE 8813: Cyber Physical System Security** course for Summer 2023 at the Georgia Institute of Technology.

 ## Project Overview

-In Mini Project, we will be working with Programmable Logic Controllers (PLCs) and programming them using Ladder Diagram (LD) format.
+In Mini Project #2, we will be working with Programmable Logic Controllers (PLCs) and programming them using Ladder Diagram (LD) format.
 PLCs are commonly used in industrial automation to control various real-world systems.
 The LD format is widely used for its ease of understanding and representation of logic.

 ## Tools and Environment